becker1701/rubyffr/_posts/2015-11-10-install-create-and-deploy-a-jekyll-site-on-heroku.markdown

 ###Setup git repo, your Gemfile and configure Rack
-*Credit [James Ward's Blog][james-ward-blog] and [Matt Hodens Blog][matt-hodans-blog]*
+*Credit [James Ward's Blog][james-ward-blog] and [Matt Hoden's Blog][matt-hodans-blog]*

-Once in the new project directory, I initiailized a new git file:
+Once in the new project directory, I initialized a new git file:
 {% highlight ruby %}
 $git init
 {% endhighlight %}

-I used Bundler to initialize a new Gemfile (Bundler will create a gemfile in the root directory of the project)
+I used Bundler to initialize a new Gemfile (Bundler will create a Gemfile in the root directory of the project)
 {% highlight ruby %}
 $bundle init
 {% endhighlight %}